Digital Photography and Imaging - Project 2

 1. Using the Tilt-Shift Effect

-If you want to be extra creative, blur one of your photos instead of the entire image.
-Or blur everything except for one important detail.
+If you want to be extra creative, blur one of your photos instead of the entire image

 To add this feature, go to Filter > Blur Gallery > Tilt-Shift.